 Wear is one of the most costly factors in operating vehicles or machinery, causing direct cost, inconvenience and lost production through engine, transmission and driveline problems.
 Lubricating oil viscosity (oil thickness or drag) is the single most important factor in preventing wear of mechanical components.
 It is essential that a minimum viscosity be maintained at all times to ensure effective lubrication.
 Don’t forget that viscosity decreases with higher temperatures; the hotter the oil is, the less effective it will be as a lubricant.
 Viscosity also usually decreases with oil service life.
 Combine the two, and you’re asking for trouble, as the oil’s lubricating strength and ability is significantly diminished, resulting in more metal to metal contact, resulting in excessive and costly wear.

 A major cause of wear…

 A film of oil must be fully maintained on every part requiring lubrication, so that metal-to-metal contact is minimized.
 Especially, cold starts after a period of shutdown (after lubricating oil has drained away from all components), are a major contributor to wear.
-In engines, for example, about 80% of wear takes place at start up, when the oil has drained back into the sump.
+In engines, for example, about 80% of wear takes place at start up, when the oil has drained back into the oil pan.
 The same can be said of all transmissions, drive trains, final drives, etc.

 … and power loss!